maliksalman/messaging-grapes/README.md

 java -jar build/libs/grapes-sink-0.0.1-SNAPSHOT.jar
 ```

 To deal with dates properly and be a bit more forgiving with missing attribues and objects while deserializing messages, the app includes custom Jackson JSON configuration which is enabled by default.
-To match the similarly configured source application, the jackson configuration can be disabled through a config paramter.
+To match the similarly configured source application, the jackson configuration can be disabled through a config parameter.
 To run it this way, do this:

 ```
 java -Djackson.config.enabled=false -jar build/libs/grapes-sink-0.0.1-SNAPSHOT.jar